 - The tuition and fees normally assessed for a student carrying the same academic workload.
-This includes costs of rental or purchase of equipment, materials, or supplies required of all students in the same course of study. - An allowance for books, supplies, transportation, and miscellaneous personal expenses.
-A reasonable allowance (as determined by the school) for the documented rental or purchase of a personal computer can be included as part of this allowance. - An allowance for room and board.
+This includes costs of rental or purchase of equipment (including equipment for instruction by telecommunications), materials, or supplies required of all students in the same course of study. - An allowance for books, supplies, transportation, and miscellaneous personal expenses.
+This can include a reasonable amount, as determined by your school, for the documented rental or purchase of a personal computer that the student will use for study for the enrollment period.
+For example, a computer purchased in the summer for use in the fall term may be included. - An allowance for room and board.
 For students without dependents living at home with their parents, this will be an allowance that you determine.
-For students living on-campus, the allowance is the standard amount normally assessed most residents; for those living off-campus but not with their parents, the allowance must be based on reasonable expenses for room and board. - For a student with dependents, an allowance for costs expected to be incurred for dependent care.
+For students living on campus, the allowance is the standard amount normally assessed most residents.
+For those living off campus but not with their parents, the allowance must be based on reasonable expenses for room and board. - For a student with dependents, an allowance for costs expected to be incurred for dependent care.
 This covers care during periods that include, but that are not limited to, class time, study time, field work, internships, and commuting time for the student.
 The amount of the allowance should be based on the number and age of such dependents and should not exceed reasonable cost in the community for the kind of care provided. - For study-abroad programs approved for credit by the student's home institution, reasonable costs associated with such study. - For a disabled student, an allowance for expenses related to the student's disability.
 These expenses include special services, personal assistance, transportation, equipment, and supplies.
-Expenses provided for by other agencies aren't included. - For students engaged in a work experience through a cooperative education program, an allowance for reasonable costs associated with such employment.
+Expenses provided for by other agencies aren't included.

-• For students receiving SFA loans, the fees required to receive them (for example, the loan fee for a Direct Loan or the origination fee and insurance premium for a FFEL).
+- For students engaged in a work experience through a cooperative education program, an allowance for reasonable costs associated with such employment. - For students receiving FSA loans, the fees required to receive them (for example, the loan fee for a Direct Loan or the origination fee and insurance premium for a FFEL).
 You may also include the fees required for nonfederal student loans (that is, nonfederal loans that must be considered resources for the student when packaging aid).
 In all cases, you can either use the exact loan fees charged to the student or an average of fees charged to borrowers of the same type of loan at your school.

-Exceptions to the normal cost of attendance allowances

-Following are the exceptions to the normal cost of attendance allowances discussed above:
+Exceptions to the normal cost of attendance allowances Following are the exceptions to the normal cost of attendance allowances discussed above: